Understand

 - Donaghrisk walled cemetery is half a mile southwest of the Fort, a circular enclosure in the field far side of B520 Tullywiggan Road.
 It's the ancestral graveyard of the O'Hagans, chief justices of Tyrone under the O'Neills.

 - 5 Beaghmore, Blackrock Rd BT80 9PA.
 24 hours.
-A complex of megaliths dated circa 2000-1500 BC which became buried in bog, and came to light during peat cutting in the 1930s.
+A complex of megaliths dated circa 2000-1500 BC that became buried in bog, and came to light during peat cutting in the 1930s.
 There are seven stone circles, with low boulders though one is larger and filled with upright smaller stones in a "dragon's teeth" pattern.
 There are also ten stone rows and 12 cairns.
-The site is only partly excavated and there's probably more of it still buried.
+The site is only partly excavated and there's probably much more of it still buried.
 Free.

 - 6 Davagh Forest has a mix of woodland, heath and blanket bog.
 There are mountain-bike trails.